xarlabs/zkey/sdk/README.md

-# zkey-react
+# zKey-react

-The zkey-react component is based on the React framework and enables users to quickly create and log in to a Web3 wallet using third-party accounts such as Google or Facebook.
+The zKey-react component is based on the React framework and enables users to quickly create and log in to a Web3 wallet using third-party accounts such as Google or Facebook.

 ## Features